matloff/fastStat/README.md

 standard error, so the argument in the last lesson still holds.

 ## <a name="CIs">Lesson 6:  Confidence Intervals, Asymptotics</a>

+In our opinion poll example, Q is called a *point estimate* of q.
+We would also like to have an interval estimate, which gives a range of values.
+If say in in an election, the results of an opinion poll are reported as, Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,

+> A 95% confidence interval for X's support is (58.2%,66.0%).

+A key ppint is the meaning of "95% confident."
+Imagine forming this interval on each possible sample from the given population.
+Then 95% of the intervals would cover the true value, q.

+Of course, we do not collect all possible samples; we just have 1.
+We say we are 95% that q is in our particular interval in the above sense.

+It's exactly like gambling.
+We don't know whether our particular roll of the dice will yield a winner, but if most rolls of the dice do so, then we may be willing to go ahead.

+A note on the phrasing "q is in our interval":  Some may take this to mean that q is random, which it is not; q is unknown but fixed.

 ## LICENSING